younke/asdf-sourcery/README.md

 :warning: Refer to [Sourcery docs](https://github.com/krzysztofzablocki/Sourcery) on how to use templates.

+Use `$ asdf where sourcery` to locate install path.
+You can find bundled templates in `Templates` folder.

 Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to install & manage versions.